-In composing this barmy biography, more than three-years faded from the Georgian calendar and my life.
+In composing this barmy biography, more than four-years faded from the Georgian calendar and my life.
 When not writing several hours a day, I was researching, recalling events, or at least thinking about the book.
 (I’m slow, can’t spell or type very well.)

 Everything I should have been doing didn’t get done, or Cheri did it alone.
 In fact, I let lots of things go.
 Writing a biography, especially like mine, stirs up a lot of emotion, both pleasant and painful.
 Painful, as in nightmares that returned with their tormenting curse.
 Cheri blamed them on me reliving the war as I wrote about it, and insisted that I take a break.
 Was all this an excuse for being an even greater pain in the ass to live with?
 Yes, just not a good enough one.
 Overall, my writing proved to be more conducive than consumptive.